kvshvlin/yourmailproject/index.md

 > "Short words are best and the old words when short are best of all."
 > Winston Churchill.

-***
-***

 **Shop**.

-Our customers receive unique Postcards.
+You will receive unique Postcards.
 These are hand drawn illustrations, not sponsored by India Post, but you can still send these to your family and friends, there is some space left for a message and an address.

 Ahem!
 When we say unique, this is what we mean,